kermite-org/KermiteCoreLibrary_Platformio/README.md

 ## Setup Board package

-RP2040 is not supported officially by Arduino.
+3rd party RP2040 based board is not supported officially by Arduino.
 A board package forked from arduino-pico (earlephilhower) is used here.
 It is modified to support USB RawHID feature and has some adjustment to make it easy to create a keyboard firmware.

 ### Add board manager URL